Nederlandse versie

 For this mast is an anchoring tower to which zeppelins dock, like ships to a pier.
 Vadim, our Russian guide with years of experience in the Arctic, will explain this to us.
 We will come to know him as a true optimist, with a perpetual smile on his lips.

-Anchoring tower of the zeppelin |
+Anchoring tower of the zeppelin

-Commemorative plaque for the first flight over the North Pole (1926) |
+Commemorative plaque for the first flight over the North Pole (1926)

 Expeditions to the North Pole often departing from Ny-Ålesund is no surprise to Vadim.
-After all, we are only 1 230 km from the North Pole here, and this place is relatively easy to reach.
+After all, we are only 1,230 km from the North Pole here, and this place is relatively easy to reach.

 Another man having understood this well was Amundsen.
 As early as 1925, he took his chance with two Dornier Wal seaplanes.
-In the early morning of May 21st, they took off from the ice in Ny-Ålesund.
+In the early morning of 21 May, they took off from the ice in Ny-Ålesund.
 Eight hours later, they made an emergency landing just 251 km from the North Pole, at 87° 44’.
 One of the planes, the N24, was no longer airworthy.

 A harrowing period followed.
 By hand, they took more than three weeks to clear a 500-meter runway on the pack ice.
 Several times they had to start over because movements in the ice had undone their work.
-All the while, the six of them huddled together in the N25, surviving on a ration of 450 grams of food per day.
+All the while, the six of them huddled together in the N25, surviving on a ratio of 450 grams of food per day.

 Everything unnecessary was thrown out of the N25.
 The fuel from the N24 – located several kilometres away – was transferred to the N25.
-Twenty five days later, on June 15th, they were ready.
+Twenty five days later, on 15 June, they were ready.
 Miraculously, they managed to take off, but a fuel shortage forced them to land on the sea eight hours later, just north of Nordaustlandet, Svalbard’s second-largest island.
 Once again, they were incredibly lucky – the ship Sjøliv was nearby and succeeded in safely picking up the crew, who were believed to be dead, and delivering them back to their starting point.

 But Amundsen was not the type of man to give up easily.
 In 1926, he embarked once again, this time aboard the Norge, a zeppelin built by the Italian Nobile and funded by the American Ellsworth.
 They successfully flew over the North Pole, dropping a Norwegian, an Italian, and an American flag.
 Much to Amundsen's annoyance, he discovered that Nobile had brought a much larger flag than the other two.